HOWARD COUNTY POLICE DEPARTMENT IS CONDUCTING WRITTEN AND PHYSICAL TESTING FOR POLICE OFFICER LATERAL.

 Failure to notify the Office of a change in current address and/or telephone number.

-Behavior(s) which do not necessarily reach the level of severity of the disqualifying information listed above, but may still be a basis for rejection after consideration of each case on its individual merits.
+Behavior(s) that do not necessarily reach the level of severity of the disqualifying information listed above but may still be a basis for rejection after consideration of each case on its individual merits.

 With the exception of a wedding band tattoo on each finger, face, neck, or hand tattoos are prohibited for applicants but may be waived at the discretion of the Sheriff.